kevinta893/581-electronics-examples/Raspberry Pi/README.md

 # Raspberry Pi Examples

 The Raspberry Pi examples come with Wiring diagrams and feature the Analog Digital Converter IC [MCP3008](https://cdn-shop.adafruit.com/datasheets/MCP3008.pdf) by Adafruit.
-It is an 8 channel analog input device that lets you use analog input components like force sensitive resistors and sliders.
+It is an 8 channel analog input device (like the analog pins on Arduino) that lets you use analog input components like force sensitive resistors and sliders.

 Example programs: